Chunjee/graphicsearch.ahk/documentation.md

 > The ammount of height difference to ingnore in pixels

 ### Return
-(Array) Return an array of objects containing all lookup results
+(Array) Return an array of lookup objects sorted in order

 ### Example
 ```autohotkey